ButtiBBQ/IvantiRestApi/README.md

 ## Get access token

-Download the sample project *IvantiSampleRestApi* and use the IvantiRestController which handle the token authentication for you.
+Download the sample project *IvantiSampleRestApi* :star: and use the IvantiRestController which handle the token authentication for you.

 ```c#
 IvantiRestController controller =